These guidelines are intended to keep this a clean, well-lighted place for civilised public discourse. The ‘rules’ are simple and few:

 Commercial enterprises may not be advertised or conducted through this board.

 Play nicely, don’t stick beans up each other’s noses and absolutely no running with knives.
 In other words, no name-calling and no ad hominem attacks.
 Don’t harass anyone, impersonate people, or expose their private information.
-Don’t talk about what has happened or been said on other boards, or carry disagreements from one place to another.
+Don’t discuss the policies of other private Archers boards, or personalities or specific posts from them, or carry disagreements from one place to another.

 Language: none is prohibited, police yourselves.
 Context is all.
 Bear in mind that you will be peer reviewed, so think at least thrice before dropping a bomb-word.